michellesyoon/programming-languages-1/blog.md

 - Add a `README.md`.
 - Make `.md` files for each blog entry.
 Link them from the README.

-To learn markdown, google "markdown cheat sheet" ... it is easy.
-And it is what I use for this course.
+To learn markdown, have a look at this  [Markdown Guide](https://www.markdownguide.org/basic-syntax) and one of the many [cheat sheets](https://www.markdownguide.org/cheat-sheet).
+Markdown is easy.
+And it is what I use for this course, so you can also look at my sources.
 Btw, you can use all of html in markdown.
 It makes the writing more cumbersome, but also gives you additional options.

+Here are some tips:

+- Link your blog entries from the README.
+- Never paste naked urls into md, use `[name](url)`.
+- Spellcheck your blogs.
+- Typeset code as code, not text.
+- Add a list of references at the end of each blog.

+Personally, I am more interested in content than in form, but form is important as well.
+Just ask yourself whether the form supports the understanding of the content or whether it distracts from what you want to achieve.
+For example, spelling mistakes are always distracting.
+And long paragraphs are almost always bad form.
+This is not an English assignment, but it can't harm to think of this classic [advice by Orwell](https://www.orwell.ru/library/essays/politics/english/e_polit).
+To avoid what Orwell calls "this mixture of vagueness and sheer incompetence" is particularly important in technical writing.

-Personally, I am more interested in content than in form.
-So if you take my github repo for this course as a guideline this is fine.
-But I don't want to discourage more sophisticated design of a webpage.
-If you like to design a fancy webpage, that will gain you points as well.
+You can take my github repo for this course as a guideline for your blog, but I don't want to discourage more sophisticated design of a webpage (or better use of the English language).

 ## Organisation